Profile README

 For the sake of keeping everything simple, we are going to use an online generator to create our README.
 We will discuss how to use Markdown to write proper README’s in the next chapter.
 Here are some of the options you can use:

 Most of the online generators have the same process.
 You add some text for things like your bio, interests, and social media links.
-Then you get to chose from a list of icons for the languages and tools you know.
+Then you get to choose from a list of icons for the languages and tools you know.
 Alternatively, you can just make your own like I did.

 Pushing To GitHub